PatDobson1/Volta/README.md

 - Use of session on backend code to automatically log a user out after a set period of inactivity - would require regular polling to the back end to update activity status.
 - Regular authentication check using 'token' and a user_id to prevent hacking of the front end code
 - Error handling in case the back end API is unavailable

+*Note : Frontend functionality won't work without a backend server - I used a simple xampp setup